Hurricane Charley: Meteorological history

 After crossing Cuba near Menelao Mora, Hurricane Charley accelerated to the north-northeast, toward the southwest coast of Florida in response to the approach of an unseasonal mid-tropospheric trough.
 Charley passed over the Dry Tortugas at 1200 UTC on August 13, with maximum winds of about 110 mph.
 The strike occurred only 22 hours after Tropical Storm Bonnie made landfall on St. Vincent Island, marking the first time two tropical cyclones hit the same state within a 24-hour period.
-Then Charley explosively intensified, strengthening from a 110 mph hurricane with a minimum central barometric pressure of 965 mbar to a 145 mph hurricane with a pressure of 947 mbar in just three hours.
+Charley then explosively intensified, strengthening from a 110 mph hurricane with a minimum central barometric pressure of 965 mbar to a 145 mph hurricane with a pressure of 947 mbar in just three hours.
 It continued to strengthen as it turned more to the northeast, and made landfall near the island of Cayo Costa, Florida as a 150 mph Category 4 hurricane with a pressure of 941 mbar at approximately 1945 UTC on August 13.
 An hour later, the hurricane struck Punta Gorda as a 145 mph storm and then passed up through Port Charlotte and the Charlotte Harbor.
 The eye had shrunk before landfall, limiting the most powerful winds to an area within 7 mi of the center.

 Charley weakened considerably due to its passage over land, but still retained sustained winds of about 85 mph as it passed directly over Orlando between 0020 and 0140 UTC August 14; gusts of up to 106 mph were recorded at Orlando International Airport.
 It cut a swath of destruction across Florida, also passing near Kissimmee.
 The hurricane reemerged into the Atlantic Ocean after crossing directly over New Smyrna Beach as a Category 1 hurricane, but restrengthened slightly over open waters.
 Continuing to move rapidly to the north-northeast, Charley struck near Cape Romain National Wildlife Refuge, South Carolina as an 80 mph hurricane, moved offshore briefly, and made its final landfall near North Myrtle Beach as a minimal hurricane, with winds of 75 mph.
 Charley then began interacting with an approaching frontal boundary, becoming a tropical storm over southeastern North Carolina.
 After moving back into the Atlantic Ocean near Virginia Beach on August 15, the storm became extratropical and became embedded in the frontal zone.
 The extratropical storm continued to move rapidly to the northeast, and was completely absorbed by the front shortly after sunrise on August 15, near southeastern Massachusetts.